 With the myriad of exercise equipment lined up in the gym and the plethora of exercises to choose from, where does one begin when designing an effective workout program?

-Though designing an exercise program may seem complex and confusing, it can be broken down into fairly simple movement patterns.
+Though designing an exercise program may seem complex and confusing, it can be broken down to fairly simple movement patterns.
 The human body has moved and performed the same way since its inception.
 The apparatus we use today may be very high tech but the movements are based on what we call Primal Movement Patterns:

 1) We push